A Complete Travel Guide To New Orleans, Louisiana (Updated 2026)

 1. Bourbon Street

 You will either love or hate Bourbon Street.
 Bourbon Street is the place to drink and party in New Orleans.
-While it is dodgy, Bourbon Street is one of the main attractions in New Orleans and should not be missed.
-I found Bourbon Street to be kind of gross; the whole street was loud and smells of pee, throw up, and alcohol.
+While it is dodgy, it is one of the main attractions in New Orleans and should not be missed.
+I found it to be kind of gross; the whole street was loud and smells of pee, throw up, and alcohol.
 I guess this is what happens after a night out on Bourbon Street.
-Beware of pickpockets and anything criminal on Bourbon Street.

 2. Magazine Street

-Magazine Street offers picturesque buildings that will make you feel like you have stepped into a European city of a moment.
+Picturesque buildings that will make you feel like you have stepped into a European city for a moment.
 Lined with adorable boutique hotels, Magazine Street is lovely to take a stroll down if you enjoy photography or peaceful morning walks.

 3. Cafe Du Monde

-Another one of New Orleans most popular things to do is Cafe de Monde.
+One of the most popular things to do in New Orleans is dining at the iconic Cafe du Monde.
 Cafe du Monde is known for being the oldest coffee and beignet stand in New Orleans.
 The large outdoor restaurant will serve you New Orleans famous beignets straight out of the fryer, coated with powdered sugar.
-A warm beignet and a cup of Cafe du Monde coffee is such a treat for breakfast.

 Not only is the food delicious, Cafe du Monde’s environment will transport you back in time.
 The staff wear old fashioned uniforms (what I would imagine they would wear in the 1950s), and there is usually a jazz band outside, often with a barefoot local dancing to the music.
 It is cash only.